 To understand the needs of service users and cohorts, as well as to ensure that services reflect the diversity of the city, it is important that local solutions are developed in partnership with local people, involving people and communities in the decisions that affect them and, where appropriate, in their design and delivery.
 This will make better use of resources by improving policy and decision making, whilst also accessing new information, ideas, and suggestions.
-As previously highlighted, this Well-being Plan was developed by taking into consideration the views of citizens; a 'Consultation Overview Report' has been produced by the PSB, which provides a summary of the key findings of relevant consultation exercises.
+As previously highlighted, this Well-being Plan was developed by taking into consideration the views of citizens and Appendix D provides a summary of the key findings of relevant consultation exercises.